melisekm/petriflow-xml-merger/README.md

 | 4 3 |   5 4 | 6 5 4 |
 +-----+-------+-------+
 ```

+- if using positions file, first pairs in the columns gets merged vertically,
+then if only one row remains, it gets merged horizontally

 Be careful when merging vertically as the board only supports up to 5000px.